 Enter Dan Pearson, a Beaver Dam, WI, resident who has collected Lincoln books and pamphlets for 32 years.
 He has authored journal articles and works with a dealer of historic artifacts in Illinois who also has a love for Lincoln.

-The article that ran in Reisterstown Patch with photos of the document popped up on Pearson’s Google Alerts.
+The with photos of the document popped up on Pearson’s Google Alerts.
 Believing the signature was, in fact, authentic, he sent me an email and later told me why.